 The Little Beaver Trail extends through a watershed area under a canopy of trees.
 This ensures your ride will be cool and comfortable, even on hot summer days.
-The water trickling down from the hillside above created small wet spots here and there along the asphalt trail surface.
+The water trickling down from a hillside above created small wet spots here and there along the asphalt trail surface.
 Though it had not rained during our ride, runoff from the previous night's rain was slowly working its way down to the creek on the valley floor below.
-Water does not appear to pond on the trail, however.

 We saw an owl under the darkened tree canopy.
-I can't say that I've ever seen an owl outdoors during the day, so this was certainly a first for me.
+I can't say that I've ever seen one outdoors during the day, so this was certainly a treat for me.

 Though this bikeway is a rail-trail, it does have elevation gain.
 The trail gently rises and falls for much of its length as it makes its way along from Lisbon to Leetonia.
 How gentle is the grade?
 Well, I suppose that depends on one's fitness.
-On our tandem the grades didn't feel subtle.
-We worked noticeably harder on the climbs and reaped the benefits of gravity on the descents.
-I don't consider the grades to be steep or typical rolling terrain, but they are steady.
+On our tandem the grades near the middle of the bikeway didn't feel subtle.
+We worked noticeably harder on the climb and reaped the benefits of gravity on the descent.

 As you ride closer to Lisbon, the trail takes a 1/2 mile detour over the road.
 There was no traffic during our ride, and the trail connections were clearly marked.
-As the trail enters Lisbon, it briefly slices through a residential area before coming to a stop.
+As the trail enters Lisbon, it briefly slices through a residential area before ending.